JoshuvaGeorge03/my-learning-of-datastructures/README.md

 if we need to do removing of node with particular value, then we can initially find a index of element via linear search and then do the above process.

-we can also improve time complexity of the removing(due to linear search to find element index), by incorporating hash table, which is providing constant time for lookup and updating mapping of a keys(value of heap node) and values(index of the values preseent in heap, we can use set or tree support multiple values of the index)
+we can also improve time complexity of the removing(due to linear search to find element index), by incorporating hash table, which is providing constant time for lookup and updating mapping of a keys(value of heap node) and values(index of the values preseent in heap, we can use set or tree set to support multiple values of the index)

 operations ->
 1) find-max or find-min or peek -> find maximum or minimum item of the heap based on it's implemenations